 Let’s say a mischievous employee gets creative.
 They go under the hood, find the device, and use a tool to remove the device.
 Can they get away with it?

 No. Another precaution against tampering is setting up unplug rules.
 This is a handy alert and report system where all unplugs are documented.
-As a result, administrators can quickly see if anyone is tinkering with the device.
+Meaning administrators can know when a device is unplugged when it next communicates.
+However, it is important to note that there is no guaranteed time on when it will next communicate.

 With both a harness and an unplug alarm, Geotab is a tamper proof GPS tracker system.
 Tampering with the system makes no sense!
 It’s almost like a staff member walking up to their supervisor, blindfolding them, then trying to walk out the building – probably not a great ending for that employee!